react-native-community/discussions-and-proposals/proposals/0949-strip-flow-types-from-published-package.md

 ## Detailed design

-React Native's publishing pipeline would gain a Flow stripping step:
+React Native's publishing pipeline would gain a Flow stripping step, and introduce a `"flow"` `exports` condition:

 1. **Build Process**:
    - Use `@babel/plugin-transform-flow-strip-types` or `flow-remove-types` to remove Flow annotations at publish time.
-   - Preserve the original Flow-typed sources as `.js.flow` files.
+   - Preserve the original Flow-typed sources, which will be available via the `"flow"` `exports` condition.

 2. **Package Structure:**
    The npm package would include:
    - Plain `.js` files → Flow annotations stripped
    - Existing `.d.ts` files for TypeScript
-   - Matching `.js.flow` files for Flow users
+   - Flow-typed source files for Flow users (via the `"flow"` `exports` condition)

 3. **Source Repository:**
    The React Native source would remain Flow-typed internally.
 Only the published output changes.